NikKowPHP/lessay-subscribe/app_documentation.md

 2. **Pre-Session Lesson Generation:**
    - AI creates a fixed, sequential sequence of lessons based on the evaluation data.
+   - **Important:** The lesson flow is implemented **exactly as in the Natulang app**.
+This means that every lesson is generated with the same predefined, sequential structure.
    - **Example Lesson Structure:**
      - *Prompt:* "How do you say: 'I would like to order?'"
      - *Model Answer:* "I would like to order a croissant"